otacke/snordians-local-user-data-for-h5p/README.md

 6. Activate the plugin.

 ## Configure
-The "Snordian's Local User Data for H5P" plugin for WordPress does not need to be configured.
+The "SNORDIAN's Local User Data for H5P" plugin for WordPress does not need to be configured.
 In order to become active, you will go to the H5P plugin settings:
 1. Find "Save Content State"
 2. Check the option "Allow logged-in users to resume tasks".
 This is required for being able to restore the previous state of H5P content in general.
 3. Set "Auto-save frequency (in seconds)" to the time interval that should be used.
-The "Snordian's Local User Data for H5P" plugin will use the same value.
-It's not advisable to set this too low, because even though the "Snordian's Local User Data for H5P" plugin uses the browser's local storage, H5P will store states inside the database and creating too many calls frequently may mean much load for your server.
+The "SNORDIAN's Local User Data for H5P" plugin will use the same value.
+It's not advisable to set this too low, because even though the "SNORDIAN's Local User Data for H5P" plugin uses the browser's local storage, H5P will store states inside the database and creating too many calls frequently may mean much load for your server.

 ## Limitations
 - The state will not be stored continuously, but be bound to H5P's core triggering respective events, see [How does resuming an exercise work in H5P?](https://snordian.de/2023/03/04/how-does-resuming-an-exercise-work-in-h5p) for details.